-Build on your foundation and further your technical skills as you add complexity to your printmaking projects, including mixed media and large scale prints.
+Build on your printmaking foundations and further your technical skills as you add complexity to your printmaking projects, including mixed media and large scale prints.
 Experimentation and risk are encouraged as you develop technical mastery and independent problem solving.
 You will deepen your voice through more independent, artistic investigations around thematic topics including nature, technology, identity, and place.

-Critiques, visiting artists and field trips will deepen and broaden understanding.
+Critiques, visiting artists, and field trips will deepen and broaden understanding.
 You will develop a body of work through a concentration project of your own design using your preferred printmaking techniques.
-Projects culminate in two Gallery Walk events and school exhibits.
+Projects culminate in two gallery walk events, and school exhibits.